Royal Academy of Arts

-The Royal Academy of Arts (RA) is an art institution based in Burlington House on Piccadilly in London.
+The Royal Academy of Arts (RA) is an art institution based in Burlington House in Piccadilly London, England.
 Founded in 1768, it has a unique position as an independent, privately funded institution led by eminent artists and architects.
-Its purpose is to promote the creation, enjoyment and appreciation of the visual arts through exhibitions, education and debate.
+Its purpose is to promote the creation, enjoyment and appreciation of the fine arts through exhibitions, education and debate.

 History

 The origin of the Royal Academy of Arts lies in an attempt in 1755 by members of the Society for the Encouragement of Arts, Manufactures and Commerce, principally the sculptor Henry Cheere, to found an autonomous academy of arts.
-Prior to this a number of artists were members of the Society for the Encouragement of Arts, Manufactures and Commerce, including Cheere and William Hogarth, or were involved in small-scale private art academies, such as the St Martin's Lane Academy.
-Although Cheere's attempt failed, the eventual charter, called an 'Instrument', used to establish the Royal Academy of Arts over a decade later was almost identical to that drawn up by Cheere in 1755.
+Before this, several artists were members of the Society for the Encouragement of Arts, Manufactures and Commerce, including Cheere and William Hogarth, or were involved in small-scale private art academies, such as the St Martin's Lane Academy.
+Although Cheere's attempt failed, the eventual charter, called an 'Instrument', used to establish the Royal Academy of Arts over a decade later, was almost identical to that drawn up by Cheere in 1755.

 The success of St Martin's Lane Academy led to the formation of the Society of Artists of Great Britain and the Free Society of Artists.
 Sir William Chambers, a prominent architect and head of the British government's architects' department, the Office of Works, used his connections with King George III to gain royal patronage and financial support for the Academy.
 The Royal Academy of Arts was founded through a personal act of King George III on 10 December 1768 with a mission "to establish a school or academy of design for the use of students in the arts" with an annual exhibition.

 The painter Joshua Reynolds was made its first president, and Francis Milner Newton was elected the first secretary, a post he held for two decades until his resignation in 1788.

 The instrument of foundation, signed by George III on 10 December 1768, named 34 founder members and allowed for a total membership of 40.
 The founder members were Reynolds, John Baker, George Barret, Francesco Bartolozzi, Giovanni Battista Cipriani, Augustino Carlini, Charles Catton, Mason Chamberlin, William Chambers, Francis Cotes, George Dance, Nathaniel Dance, Thomas Gainsborough, John Gwynn, Francis Hayman, Nathaniel Hone the Elder, Angelica Kauffman, Jeremiah Meyer, George Michael Moser, Mary Moser, Francis Milner Newton, Edward Penny, John Inigo Richards, Paul Sandby, Thomas Sandby, Dominic Serres, Peter Toms, William Tyler, Samuel Wale, Benjamin West, Richard Wilson, Joseph Wilton, Richard Yeo, Francesco Zuccarelli.
 William Hoare and Johann Zoffany were added to this list by the King in 1769.